 Farm IP address and port number:

-These numbers are displayed here for reference purposes.
+This displays the current farm IP that is being modified.
 These fields are set in the "Add Farm" screen.
 Once set, they are not changeable.
 If they must be changed, delete the farm and then add a new one.